NeCTAR-RC/tutorials/_kubernetes/08-volume.md

 ## Redirect loadbalancer

-Direct your loadbalancer our new pod.
+Direct your loadbalancer to your new pod.
 We can do this easily by updating the label.

 1. Edit `nginxservice.yaml` and make the following changes